Manowen/manowen.github.io/_pages/about.md

 # 💼 Services
-- Conference Reviewer: ACL Rolling Review (ACL, EMNLP, and NAACL, etc.), CCMT 2025
+- Conference Reviewer: ACL Rolling Review (ACL, EMNLP, and NAACL, etc.), CCMT 2025.
 - Journal Reviewer: Natural Language Processing, Applied Intelligence, ACM Transactions on Asian and Low-Resource Language Information Processing (ACM TALLIP).

 # 🪽 Beyond Academics

+I love reading and traveling.
+I long for a free and independent life, and I hope that in the future I can have my own little shop &nbsp; 😄, something like a café &nbsp;☕️ or a bookstore &nbsp;📖.